Safety Signage and Stadium Labeling

 One challenge is the fact that baseball teams, for example, determine their own safety features based on local laws.
 There are no overriding national stadium safety standards.

 Don’t be afraid to be bold with your safety signage.
-First, study your fan’s behavior and see where and when people may be putting themselves at risk.
-Then, determine what they need to know about distances and directions.
+First, take a look at any data available for your venue, as to where injuries are taking place.
+Also study your fans' behavior to assess other areas of potential risk.
+Then, determine what fans need to know about distances and directions, such as finding their seating section or finding the restrooms.
 Make sure your message makes sense for the situation.
 Finally, consider how many labels are needed to drive home the point.

 Call Chris Haag (1-800-788-5572 Ext.5654) (503-350-5654 Direct Line) email@example.com